What’s New in PVP3?

 Precision video cropping — Crop source content on a per-pixel basis

-Standard Protocols for Control and Communication — Support for MIDI, ArtNet, and other broadcast-standard protocols (not in Beta, but coming soon)
+Standard Protocols for Control and Communication — Support for MIDI, ArtNet, and other broadcast-standard protocols (coming soon)

 Comprehensive Scheduling — Create full-day schedules and events to trigger actions